kmacosta2/SW1-Validating-with-Feasibility/README.md

 # SW1-Validating-with-Feasibility
-Here I begin to interact with the logged files captured from CAN-utils.
-I then assess whether or not it is possible to meet all customer expectations
+Here is the interaction with the logged files captured from CAN-utils.
+The goal is to assess whether or not it is possible to meet all customer expectations.